-In each simulation trial, the system begins with a subset of the fragmented intuitive knowledge described by Sherin et al., pertaining to a single student, encoded using an extended OpenCyc ontology.
-The system explains the phenomena using this knowledge, resulting in an intuitive explanation like those described in the literature.
-Like the interviewees, the system is then given new information (e.g. Chicago's summer coincides with Australia's winter) which causes a potential inconsistency across preferred explanations.
+We evaluate our simulation based on its accuracy and coverage of the students interviewed by Sherin et al. The experimenters cataloged the intuitive knowledge that each students used while explaining the changing of the seasons. including mental models and propositions regarding the earth, the sun, heat, and light.
+In each simulation trial, the system begins with a domain theory corresponding to a single student in Sherin et al., encoded using an extended $OpenCyc^2$ ontology.
+The system explains the changing of the seasons using this knowledge, resulting in an intuitive explanation like those described in Sherin et al. Like the student, the system is then given new information (e.g., Chicago's summer coincides with Australia's winter) which - in some trials - causes an inconsistency across preferred explanations and forces a revision.
 We compare the system's explanations and explanation revisions to those of the students in the initial study.